 Executive and independent agencies carry on similar functions; however, an independent agency generally has more of a regulatory function, where an executive agency plays more of an enforcement role.

-- Proposed Answer: First, you would need to determine what are the sources of the regulations.
-But, it is likely that the frustration concern an independent agency, as executive agencies are less involved in the quasi-legislative function.
+- First, you would need to determine what are the sources of the regulations.
+That is, you would want to determine whether the agency making the regulations is an executive agency or independent agency.
+It is likely that the frustration concern an independent agency, as executive agencies are less involved in the quasi-legislative function.

 Spurlin, Candice J. and Garry, Patrick M. and Bishop, Jami and Hollers, Logan and Boyle, Joseph, The Role of Public Comment in the Administrative Agency Process: A Case Study of the Rulemaking Processes of One South Dakota Agency (June 1, 2011).
 Sustainable Development Law Journal, Vol. 14, p.
 148, 2011.
 Available at SSRN: https://ssrn.com/abstract=2017708

 Froomkin, A. Michael, Note, In Defense of Administrative Agency Autonomy (1987).
 Yale Law Journal, Vol. 96, 1987.
 Available at SSRN: https://ssrn.com/abstract=2715762